keajs/kea/README.md

   }
 }

-// finally, connect the mapping to the scene export default connectMapping(mapping)(HomepageScene)
+// connect the mapping to the scene export default connectMapping(mapping)(HomepageScene)
 ```

 # Scenes

-You can always treat the logic store reducers and sagas manually and plug them into your existing application.
+You can always use the logic store reducers and sagas manually in your existing application.

 If, however, you favor convenience, you may combine them into scenes.